openstack/taskflow/doc/source/arguments_and_results.rst

 ---------

-**Why:** There are cases when the value you want to pass to a task/retry is stored with a name other then the corresponding arguments name.
+**Why:** There are cases when the value you want to pass to a task/retry is stored with a name other than the corresponding arguments name.
 That's when the ``rebind`` constructor parameter comes in handy.
 Using it the flow author can instruct the engine to fetch a value from storage by one name, but pass it to a tasks/retrys ``execute`` method with another name.
 There are two possible